shlinkio/shlink/README.md

     After that, you will have a `shlink_x.x.x_dist.zip` dist file inside the `build` directory.

     This is the process used when releasing new shlink versions.
-After tagging the new version with git, the Github release is created, attaching generated dist file to it.
+After tagging the new version with git, the Github release is automatically created by [travis](https://travis-ci.org/shlinkio/shlink), attaching generated dist file to it.

 Despite how you built the project, you are going to need to install it now, by following these steps: